Share a Pencil Day FAQs

 Once you have signed up we will send a link to a page filled with posters, Lesson plans and classroom notes that can all be downloaded.
 Sign up is absolutely free but it helps us to see how many schools and children we are reaching on the day.
 That’s why we keep the resources back until people have signed up.
 (Making them public would mean schools taking part we did not know about.)

-Do we have to buy Share a Pencil Day pencils to take part?
+Can we buy Share a Pencil Day pencils?

-No. Participation is not dependent on the use of Share a Pencil Day pencils.
-We make them available as a momento, teachers we have spoken with feel it’s best to have a marker that sets the day apart from other days.
-Pupils can take part using their own pencils, it’s just a bit of fun that helps children understand what learning is like when they don’t have access to all the materials we have access to here in the UK.
+In order to make absolutely clear that this is not a money making venture we do not offer any merchandise for sale.
+Pupils should take part using their own pencils, it’s just a bit of fun that helps children understand what learning is like when they don’t have access to all the materials we have access to here in the UK.
+Sharing each others pencils is a small price to pay

 Do the classes have to run simultaneously or can we have them take place any time of day?